-- Know the provider's policy about caring for a child that is ill. - Pay on time.
+- Pick up your child on time.
+Many providers charge late fees - Know the provider's policy about caring for a child that is ill. - Pay on time.
 The provider has bills to pay.
 You want the home to stay in business. - Give two week's notice before your child goes on vacation, visits relatives, or leaves her care.